 Are there snacks suitable for on-the-go adventures?

 Absolutely!
-Pack pre-cut fruits, cheese cubes, Little Bellies puffed snacks and crackers in small containers.
+Pack pre-cut fruits, cheese cubes and Little Bellies puffed snacks in small containers.

 The most important thing to remember is that every child is unique.
 Your little one’s journey to healthy eating is going to be gradual and different from any other child’s.
 Trust yourself, do what’s natural and enjoy being a parent!
 Happy snacking!